hunterloftis/newton/readme.md

 #### Newton.DistanceConstraint

-A DistanceConstraint keeps two particles at the same distance from one another.
+A DistanceConstraint keeps two particles at a specified distance from one another.
 The constraint behaves like a spring but can also be hard, like a metal girder, with a high stiffness.
 For example, ropes, bridges, and fabric can all be made with DistanceConstraints.